-RENEWABLE
+RENEWABLE ENERGY

 -2.
-The ground surface roughness classification at the wind turbine position is determined according to the Building Standards Act or by the situation of the ground surface around the wind power generation facility support according to Table C.1.
+The ground surface roughness classification at the wind turbine position is determined according to the Ministry of Construction Notification No. 1454 in 2000 (Ministry of Land, Infrastructure, Transport and Tourism Notification No. 1437) according to Table C.1.